RasaHQ/rasa/docs/http.rst

 ``GET /version``
 ^^^^^^^^^^^^^^^^

-This will return the current version of the Rasa NLU instance, as well as the minimum model version required for laoding models.
+This will return the current version of the Rasa NLU instance, as well as the minimum model version required for loading models.

 .. code-block:: bash